euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 .. figure:: pyfr_perf.pdf
    :scale: 60 %

-   Sustained performance of PyFR for the cylinder flow problem using the C/OpenMP backend on a 12 core Xeon E5-2697 CPU and the pyMIC backend on an actively cooled Xeon Phi. :label:`pyfrperf`
+   Sustained performance of PyFR for the cylinder flow problem using the C/OpenMP backend on a 12 core Xeon E5-2697 CPU and the pyMIC backend on an actively cooled Xeon Phi 3120A. :label:`pyfrperf`